Techtonique/learningmachine_python/README.md

 ## Install

-If R packages are not installed automatically when running `pip`, [install it manually](https://cloud.r-project.org/).
+If R packages are not installed automatically when running `pip`, [install them manually](https://cloud.r-project.org/).

 **Development version**